Pakistan Telecommunication Company Limited FC: Early years (1990s–2002)

 PTCL emerged in the national football scene in the late 1990s as part of Pakistan’s long tradition of departmental football teams.
 The side began appearing in national-level tournaments including the National Football Championship and the President PFF Cup.

 In 2002, PTCL won the All Pakistan Police Challenge Cup held in Mardan, defeating Khan Research Laboratories 2–0 in the final.
 The club also claimed the All Pakistan Major Tufail Muhammad Shaheed Football Tournament in both 2002 and 2003.

 Rise to prominence (2003–2005)

 PTCL’s breakthrough came during the 2003 President PFF Cup in Quetta.
 The club advanced through the group stages and the semi-finals, where Muhammad Essa scored a golden goal to send PTCL to the final.
 The final match against Karachi Port Trust was abandoned at 1–1 due to poor light, and PTCL were declared champions after winning a coin toss.

-PTCL were also among the departmental teams that made debut in the inaugural National League season in 2004.
+PTCL were also among the departmental teams that made their debut in the inaugural National League season in 2004.
 In 2005, PTCL won the 2005 National Football Challenge Cup.